Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 ### Create cookbook

-A cookbook is a game.
+A cookbook ie an application container for recipes for example a game.
 And to build recipes and items, you need to have cookbooks.

 A Sample cookbook json is like the following.